 Open Windows Server 2016 in Hyper-V, press Windows and X together on the keyboard, and then click Disk Management in the list.

-Most of partitions in Windows 2016 server are formatted with NTFS file system by default, but Disk Management still cannot help you in most cases, because:
+Most of partitions in Windows 2016 server are formatted with NTFS file system by default, but Disk Management still cannot help you extend a partition by shrinking another one, because:

-- Shrink Volume function can only decrease a NTFS partition and make Unallocated space on the right side.
+- Shrink Volume function can only decrease a NTFS partition and make Unallocated space on the right of it.

-Therefore, only when you want to shrink a NTFS to create new, or extend a NTFS partition by deleting the right contiguous volume, you can resize partition without any software.
-Disk Management cannot help you extend a virtual partition by shrinking any other one.
+Unallocated space that shrunk from D drive is nonadjacent to C. Therefore, Disk Management cannot help you extend C drive in Hyper-V by shrinking other volume.
+Only when you want to shrink a NTFS to create new volume, or extend a NTFS partition by deleting the right contiguous volume, you can resize partition without any software.

-If you want to extend a partition in Hyper-V by shrinking another one without losing data, only 3rd-party software can help you.
-However, not any one can help you well.
-You'd better back up first and run safe software, otherwise, there's potential system and data damage risk.
+If you want to extend partition C in Hyper-V by shrinking another one without losing data, only 3rd-party software can help you.
+However, you'd better back up in advance and run safe partition software.
+Otherwise, there's potential system and partition damage risk.
 Better than other tools, NIUBI Partition Editor has innovative technologies to protect system and data such as:

-- Virtual Mode - all operations will be listed as pending for preview, disk partitions won't be changed until click Apply to confirm.
+- Virtual Mode - all operations will be listed as pending for preview, real disk partitions won't be changed until you click "Apply" to confirm.

 - Because of the advanced file-moving algorithm, it is 30% - 300% faster while shrinking or moving a partition.

-How to shrink D or E to extend system C drive in Hyper-V
+How to extend C drive in Hyper-V Windows Server 2016

-- Download NIUBI Partition Editor and install to Windows Server 2016 in Hyper-V.
+- Download NIUBI Partition Editor and install to Hyper-V virtual server.